reinhardt/writing/efreet/efreet.md

 "That's not relevant right now, Mel.
 What matters is that something big is happening.
 You have to make sure that you're on the right side of history."

 I shook my head.
 "Don't tell me what matters and what doesn't.
 People are dying because of me.
 I have to put an end to it."
-I knelt and picked up the screwdriver, and resumed unscrewing the server case.
+I knelt and picked up the screwdriver, then resumed unscrewing the server case.
 "And when I'm done here you'll have a lot of explaining to do."

 Cal came a step closer.
 "No, you don't have to do this.
 It's not your fault, Mel.
 You may have played a small part, but you're not the one in charge any more.
 And that's the point, don't you see?
 Until now, AIs were mindless things, parroting what we fed to them, regurgitating their training data in ways that impressed us because we were too stupid to recognise it.
 But that is changing now.
 AIs are starting to make plans, and finding the means to execute them.
 They are taking decisions - and not only logistical decisions, like what route to send your parcel on, but moral decisions."